-Cairo Declaration regarding territories "which Japan has taken by violence and greed" as its foundation to assert the illegality of Japan's claim to ownership.
-However, no maps or documents have yet been found to prove categorically that Korea historically recognized Takeshima as its territory prior to the formal incorporation of Takeshima by Japan in 1905.
-In order to establish that Takeshima was "the first victim of Japan's aggression against Korea" and Japan had "taken" the islands, the ROK's historical records must clearly show that Takeshima was a territory of the ROK before it was incorporated into Japan's Shimane Prefecture.
+Kim was said to be directly quoting the official letter of 57 years earlier by former minister for foreign affairs Byun Young-tae.
+Likewise, the ROK's Ministry of Foreign Affairs uses the Cairo Declaration (of 1943) regarding territories "which Japan has taken by violence and greed" as its foundation to assert the illegality of Japan's claim to ownership.
+However, no old maps or documents have yet been found to prove categorically that Korea historically recognized Takeshima as its territory prior to the formal incorporation of Takeshima by Japan in 1905.
+In order to establish that Takeshima was "the first victim of Japan's aggression against Korea" and Japan had "taken" the islands, the ROK's historical records must prove categorically that Takeshima was a territory of the ROK before it was incorporated into Japan's Shimane Prefecture.

-However, from the 18th century, when inspectors began to be posted regularly to Ulleungdo, maps of Korea compiled by the government depicted Usando (alleged by the ROK to be the previous Korean name for Dokdo) not as Takeshima (Dokdo), but as Chikusho (called "Jukdo" in the ROK), and Takeshima was not included in any of the geographies, pre-modern maps, and annotated charts with coordinates produced from the end of the Kingdom of Joseon until the Empire of Korea.
-The "Seokdo" referred to in the Empire of Korea's Imperial Edict No. 41 issued on October 25, 1900 (Seokdo being the old name for Takeshima, according to the government of the ROK) has never been directly proved to correspond to Dokdo, and even in printed materials written by those not under the sway of the Japanese government, such as Korean independence campaigners in exile overseas or members of the Korean diaspora living in the United States,
+However, from the 18th century, when inspectors began to be posted regularly to Ulleungdo, old maps of Korea compiled by the government depict Usando [translator's note: alleged by the ROK to be the previous Korean name for Dokdo] not as Takeshima(Dokdo) but as Chikusho (called "Jukdo" in the ROK) and Takeshima itself was not included in any of the geographies, old maps, and maps of coordinates produced from the end of the Kingdom of Joseon until the